About me – Peter Söderbaum

 As part of my interest in paradigm issues, my research focuses on:

 - actor studies

 Sustainable development is about ideological and institutional change.
 It is therefore not realistic to avoid issues of values and ideology or to assume that present institutional arrangements are appropriate and need only be modified.
 But even institutional change that represents small steps towards a more sustainable development path should be encouraged.
 At the same time we should no longer avoid considering radical institutional change.
-As an example joint stock companies are defined in financial terms (monetary profits and shareholder value) while performance in relation to sustainability is a non-monetary matter.
+As an example joint stock companies are defined in financial terms (monetary profits and shareholder value) while performance in relation to sustainability is primarily a non-monetary matter.